24

-You’ve most likely tasted a Danish or at least heard about it, but if you’re in Denmark in February, you must try a Fastelavnsbolle – by far the most hyped baked good in the country!
+You’ve most likely tasted a Danish pastry, or at least heard about it, but if you’re in Denmark in February, you must try a Fastelavnsbolle – by far the most hyped baked good in the country!
 Most bakeries and cafés offer this delicious treat.
 While some stick to the old-fashioned version, others boast a wide variety to choose from.
-We suggest you try a few to find your favorite, but prepare yourself: the prices are often outrageous - yet that’s part of the authentic Danish experience.
+We suggest you try a few to find your favorite, but prepare yourself: the prices are often outrageous, yet that’s part of the authentic Danish experience.

 If you want to treat yourself to a little extra, pay a visit to Andersen Bakery, La Glace, or Maison d’Angleterre.
-Each of these renowned spots is known for their high-quality pastries and cakes, making them worth a visit.
+Each of these renowned spots is known for high-quality pastries and cakes, making them well worth a visit.

 Carlsberg beer is a well-known brand in many countries, and it’s hard to believe it all started right here in Copenhagen!

 At Home of Carlsberg, you can explore the fascinating history of how this once small brewery grew into one of the largest breweries in the world.
-Through interactive exhibitions, engaging storytelling, and collections dating back to the very beginning you’ll learn more about the art of brewing as well as the Jacobsen family and their impact on society.
-Before you go, don’t miss a visit to the stables where the beautiful draught horses still live - and of course, don’t leave without tasting a Carlsberg beer.
+Through interactive exhibitions, engaging storytelling, and collections dating back to the very beginning, you’ll learn more about the art of brewing as well as the Jacobsen family and their impact on society.
+Before you go, don’t miss a visit to the stables where the beautiful draught horses still live, and of course, don’t leave without tasting a Carlsberg beer.

 Address: Gamle Carlsberg Vej 11